ADSteele916/adsteele916.github.io/content/reading/index.md

 I'm currently reading:

-* *The Letters of J.R.R Tolkien*, edited by Humphrey Carpenter
+* *Stress Test: Reflections on Financial Crises*, by Timothy F. Geithner
-* *The First World War: A Complete History*, by Martin Gilbert
+* *Clean Code: A Handbook of Agile Software Craftsmanship*, by Robert C. Martin
-* *Foundation*, by Isaac Asimov
+* *Foundation and Empire*, by Isaac Asimov